 The figures show the 5 Boroughs used restraint, which could include simply guiding a patient with no contact, 2,256 times in 2015-16, compared to 1,987 in 2014-15 and 1,698 in 2013-14.

 The much-disputed face-down technique was used 126 times in 2015-16, a drop from the 2014-15 level of 158 incidents and the 230 cases recorded in 2013-14.

-In addition, there were 330 incidents of staff being injured in their work at the 5 Boroughs in 2015-16.
-The Trust began recording injury data in December 2014 and 79 employees were injured between then and March 2015.
+Worryingly the number of staff being injured in their work at the 5 Boroughs has gone up dramatically, with 330 incidents in 2015-16 compared to just 79 in the previous 12-month period.
 The number of injuries in 2013-14 was not recorded.

 Patients are also increasingly being hurt as a result of restraint, with 42 injuries in the latest figures compared to 28 and 17 in 2014-15 and 2013-14 respectively.

 However, the use of restraint does not appear to be leading to outcry among those involved, as just three complaints about the technique have been recorded since 2014-15, the most recent one being lodged in 2015-16.